ghtorrent/ghtorrent.org/relational.md

 is forked from.

 * The `deleted` field means that the project has been deleted from Github.

+* The `updated_at` field indicates when the last full update was done for this project.

 #### project\_members
 Users that have commit access to the repository.